Vision Loss And Social Security Disability – Things You Need To Know AboutHarsh Kumar

 It’s possible you’ll need to take additional visual evaluations to determine your test scores and see if you meet the SSA’s criteria for vision loss approval.
 Fortunately, the entire Blue Book is available online so you can review the listings with your optometrist to determine if you’re eligible for assistance.

-It’s important to keep in mind that the SSA asks that you meet one of the above listings “despite best correction,” meaning that if your vision improves dramatically when you wear glasses or Contacts Lens Miami, you will not be eligible for Social Security disability bene@its.
-The SSA also takes all its evaluations based on your best eye’s vision, meaning that people who are only blind in one eye will not be eligible for bene@its.
+It’s important to keep in mind that the SSA asks that you meet one of the above listings “despite best correction,” meaning that if your vision improves dramatically when you wear glasses or Contacts Lens Miami, you will not be eligible for Social Security disability [email protected] The SSA also takes all its evaluations based on your best eye’s vision, meaning that people who are only blind in one eye will not be eligible for [email protected]

 Starting Your Application

 The easiest way to apply is online on the SSA’s website.
 The SSA’s website was designed knowing that people with vision loss would need to apply so text readers should be able to help you complete the paperwork, but if you’re unable to do so you can always have a family member apply on your behalf.
-Additionally, you can apply in person at your closest Social Security of@ice.
-Make an appointment to apply in person by calling the SSA toll free at 1-800-772-1213.
+Additionally, you can apply in person at your closest Social Security [email protected] Make an appointment to apply in person by calling the SSA toll free at 1-800-772-1213.

 It’ll take three to @ive months to hear back from the SSA regarding your claim.
 Once approved, you should be eligible for Medicare within 24 months.